colorfulfool/split-split/README.md

 ### 1. Collect the data

 We put our two versions into separate files: `landing_page_visual.html.erb` and `landing_page_textual.html.erb`.
-Head the controller action that renders the landing page and insert `split_test` there.
+Head into the controller action that renders the landing page and insert `split_test` there.

 ```ruby
 def landing_page